MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-web-security-teams.md

 You can configure advanced web channel security options with the Power Virtual Agents app in Microsoft Teams.

+>[!NOTE]
+>If you have a [Teams-only license, you can't generate secrets to enable secure access](../requirements-licensing-subscriptions.md).
+Secure access tokens are created automatically for you and secure access is enabled by default.

 Read more about using [Configuring web channel security in the Power Virtual Agents web app documentation](../configure-web-security.md).